Gabriel-Benavidez/GChat/README.md

    - For general operation info: `logs/info.log`
    - For errors and critical issues: `logs/error.log`

-2. Enable console debug output temporarily using the `BOOKCHAT_DEBUG` environment variable
+2. Enable console debug output temporarily using the `NPCHAT_DEBUG` environment variable

 3. Log files include detailed information such as:
    - Timestamp